dfinity/ic-hs/README.md

 The Internet Computer Haskell Toolkit
 =====================================

+## Note: The DFINITY Foundation has stopped contributing to this repository.
+The community is welcome to keep contributing!

 This repository contains a bunch of Internet Computer related code written to support the following use cases:

 ic-ref: a IC reference implementation